-Students may petition the Office of Academics to have up to one academic year of previous work, obviously substandard and unrepresentative of present ability and performance, disregarded for institutional purposes.
+Students may petition the associate vice president for academics to have up to one academic year of previous work, obviously substandard and unrepresentative of present ability and performance, disregarded for institutional purposes.
 If approved, all of the work (not selected courses) in one or more semesters may be disregarded in calculating grade point averages, except in the case of academic honors.
 The credit hours are lost, but courses passed need not be repeated.
 Three calendar years must have elapsed since the semester(s) under consideration, and students must have subsequently completed a minimum of 15 semester hours with at least a 3.00 GPA, 30 semester hours with at least a 2.50 GPA, or 45 semester hours with at least a 2.00.
-For details, students should check with the Office of Academics.
+For details, students should check with the associate vice president for academics.